Volkswagen Golf GTE running costs, insurance, warranty & tax

-While it will make the most sense for company-car users, the VW Golf GTE will be pricier than some other models in the range for private buyers
+While it'll make most sense for company-car users, the VW Golf GTE is pricier than some other models in the range for private buyers

 |Annual company-car tax cost (20%/40%)

 For private buyers, running costs for plug-in hybrid models such as the Golf GTE can be a little higher than their purely petrol or diesel-powered equivalents; there's a little more to go wrong, insurance premiums are steeper and they usually cost more to buy, with higher monthly PCP payments.

 However, if you're a company-car user, you'll be more concerned with Benefit-in-Kind (BiK) tax rates.
-The GTE's low CO2 emissions put it in the 11% band during the 2021/22 tax year, which equates to an annual bill of £503 or £1,007 for 20% or 40% earners respectively.
-That's not unreasonable for a car with such a good spread of abilities and performance, but still considerably more than the equivalent BiK figures for the Golf's fully zero-emissions counterpart, the Volkswagen ID.3 hatchback.
+The GTE's low CO2 emissions put it in the 12% band until at least April 2024, while a purely petrol Golf is typically 30-37%.
+Therefore, the GTE's monthly tax cost is not unreasonable for a car with such a good spread of abilities and performance, but still considerably more than the equivalent BiK figures for the Golf's fully zero-emissions counterpart, the Volkswagen ID.3 hatchback.

 Volkswagen Golf GTE insurance group